isabella232/advertising-cloud.en/help/integrations/analytics/marketing-channels/mc-ac-data.md

 ---
-title: Using Marketing Channels with Advertising Cloud Data
+title: Using [!DNL Marketing Channels] with Advertising Cloud Data
 description: Learn how to use Advertising Cloud data in [!DNL Analytics Marketing Channels].
 feature: Integration with Adobe Analytics
 exl-id: